nimblemachines/akai-lpd8/README.md

 I initially wanted to use [muforth](https://muforth.dev/) for the reading and writing process, as it's a nice tool for this kind of work.
-As I have been using [WSL (the Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/about) for a lot of my work lately, I connected the device to my Windows 11 machine and passed it through to Linux, but the Linux kernel failed to recognize it.
+As I have been using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/about) (WSL) for a lot of my work lately, I connected the device to my Windows 11 machine and passed it through to Linux, but the Linux kernel failed to recognize it.
 I think there are drivers missing from the kernel used by WSL.
 While I have already successfully compiled and used my own Linux kernel for WSL (I wanted to add